ahmedhussein89/CarND-Advanced-Lane-Lines/README.md

 We need to isolate the lanes from the remaining of the image.
 We will use binary thresholding which means that anything passes the threshold we are set to one We need a combination of thresholding operation to isolate the lane lines.

 ##### Sobel[9][9]
+is edge detection algorithms where it creates an image emphasising edges.

 1. SobelX and SobelY
 2. Edge direction and magniture.